Arūnas Valinskas

 You completed your bachelor studies outside Lithuania: through this process, you lived in the United Kingdom as well as Japan.
 Did you have any thoughts of staying abroad and continuing your studies or starting your career there?

-I believe that the best way to serve my country is to shape personality, which is formed by the widest possible range of experiences, toughened by the challenges we face not only within the walls of our homes, but also beyond them.
+I believe that the best way to serve my country is to shape a personality, which is formed by the widest possible range of experiences, toughened by the challenges we face not only within the walls of our homes, but also beyond them.
 Traveling and living abroad is one of the best schools of life, which not only allows to vividly experience daily routines of people living elsewhere or the reality that shapes them, but also helps to reveal the traveler himself or herself.
 Sometimes the obstacles you experience are the road that you should take.

 Sometimes, looking at everything exclusively from our point of view, we may not understand or not even try to understand why the societies of other countries behave in the way they do.
 Living beyond your homeland is one of the best antidotes to bias.
 Still, after spending a lot of time abroad, I just wanted to go home, but I could not say that the door to foreign countries is closed forever.